cognaiger/BombermanPlus/README.md

 <br />

-- Enemy: includes 4 types and is divided by level, each type has its own attribute.
+- Enemy: includes 6 types and is divided by level, each type has its own appearance and attribute.
 <div align="center">
 <img src="screenshots/Ballom.gif" alt="">
 <img src="screenshots/Oneal.gif" alt="">